baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 ## Other useful APIs

-- `x` and `y` contain coordinates for your bot.
+- `x` and `y` are coordinates for your bot.
 - `moveTo(xTo, yTo)`
+- `getEntityAt(xTo, yTo)` returns an entity from the target location, if your bot can sense it.
+- `exists(entity)` will return true if the entity is not null and not undefined. `isDefined(entity)` also does the exact same thing.
+- `canSense(entity)` will return true if your bot can sense the target entity.
+It returns true when the target entity is within vision range (5 or 7 tiles depending if sensors are activated).
+Blocking vision (line of sight) is not possible, only range matters.
+Cloaked enemies can only be sensed when they have been ignited.
+This API may be useful if you are saving entity references in variables (your bot may have previously sensed an entity and saved its reference to a variable, but it may be unable to sense it next turn -- or another bot may have shared an entity reference to a shared variable). `canSenseEntity(entity)` also does the exact same thing.
+- All bots have sensors and they can be activated with `activateSensors()` to increase vision range from 5 to 7 tiles for the duration of 2 turns. `canActivateSensors()` returns true if sensors are not on cooldown (6 turns). `areSensorsActivated()` returns true when sensors are activated.
 - `getX(entity)` and `getY(entity)` return x and y coordinates for a given entity, given that your bot can sense it.
 The following syntax also works: `entity.x`, `entity.y`.
 - `life` contains currently remaining hit points for your bot (`lifePercent` is also available).
 - `getLife(entity)` and `getLifePercent(entity)` return the corresponding values for an entity if your bot can sense it.
 - The following utility functions are available: `abs`, `floor`, `ceil`, `min`, `max`, `round`, `size` (length of array).
-- `exists(entity)` will return true if the entity is not null and not undefined. `isDefined(entity)` also does the exact same thing.
-- `canSense(entity)` will return true if your bot can sense the target entity.
-It returns true when the target entity is within vision range (5 or 7 tiles depending if sensors are activated).
-Blocking vision (line of sight) is not possible, only range matters.
-Cloaked enemies can only be sensed when they have been ignited.
-This API may be useful if you are saving entity references in variables (your bot may have previously sensed an entity and saved its reference to a variable, but it may be unable to sense it next turn -- or another bot may have shared an entity reference to a shared variable).

 ## Not-so-useful APIs